mpaulse/mobitra/doc/develop.md

 - Integrate UI with networking back-end, with a timer to periodically collect and reconcile data from Huawei and Telkom.
 - Historic data removal after retention period.
-- Publish releases from Azure to Github for tagged commits.

 ## Ideas: